daniel1markov/Face-Detection/README.md

 # Face Recognition
 Face Recognition in a Screen Recorder (Live) using threads.

-First of all we are taking pictures of our/others faces with face detection, then we training our model for each face and classifying them by indexes, and then we can recognize familiar faces while using live apps like:
+First of all we are taking pictures of faces, then we training our model for each face with cascade classifier, and then we can recognize familiar faces while using live apps like:
 Zoom, meet, etc.